-- Use a humidifier to keep your airways moist, which can help loosen mucus and make it easier to cough up.
-Don’t overuse your humidifier, as this can make it easier for bacteria to reproduce.

-- If you are vomiting, eat small portions at meals to reduce the volume of vomit.

-- Reduce or eliminate your exposure to smoke from tobacco products or fumes from cooking and fireplaces.

-- Stay isolated from others as much as possible to keep the bacteria from spreading.
-This includes 5 days of isolation while you’re taking antibiotics.
-Wear a mask if you plan to be around others.

-- Don’t use scented products like air freshener sprays, candles, cologne, or perfume that can irritate your airways.

-Paroxysmal coughing from whooping cough is common in young children.
-Get your child vaccinated with the diphtheria-tetanus-pertussis (DTaP) or tetanus-diphtheria-pertussis (Tdap) vaccine to prevent them from being susceptible to infection by pertussis bacteria.

-If someone close to you has whooping cough, avoid touching or being near them until they’ve taken antibiotics for five days.

-Here are other ways to help prevent paroxysmal coughing:

-- Avoid smoking tobacco products or other inhaled drugs.

-- Sleep with your head elevated to keep mucus or stomach acid from moving up your airways or throat.

-- Exercise often to make it easier to breathe and prevent weight gain that can contribute to acid reflux and GERD.

-- Eat at a slow pace and chew at least 20 times per bite for easier digestion.

-- Try relaxation techniques, such as yoga or meditation, to gain control of your breathing, strengthen your immune system, and prevent acid reflux.

-See a doctor as soon as possible if paroxysmal coughing fits last longer than a week and becomes increasingly frequent or violent.

-Some accompanying symptoms may mean you have a serious infection or underlying condition causing your coughing fits.
-Seek emergency medical help if you experience any of the following:
+Use a humidifier to keep your airways moist, which can help loosen mucus and > make it easier to cough up.
+Don’t overuse your humidifier, as this can make it > easier for bacteria to reproduce. > - If you are vomiting, eat small portions at meals to reduce the volume of > vomit. > - Reduce or eliminate your exposure to smoke from tobacco products or fumes from > cooking and fireplaces. > - Stay isolated from others as much as possible to keep the bacterial infection > from spreading.
+This includes 5 days of isolation while you’re taking > antibiotics.
+Wear a mask if you plan to be around others. > - Don’t use heavily scented products like air freshener sprays, candles, > cologne, or perfume that can irritate your airways. > > Paroxysmal coughing from whooping cough is common in young children.
+Get your > child vaccinated with the diphtheria-tetanus-pertussis (DTaP) or > tetanus-diphtheria-pertussis (Tdap) vaccine to prevent them from being > susceptible to infection by pertussis bacteria. > > If someone close to you has whooping cough, avoid touching or being near them > until they’ve taken antibiotics for at least five days. > > Here are other ways to help prevent paroxysmal coughing: > > - Avoid smoking tobacco products or other inhaled drugs. > - Sleep with your head elevated to keep mucus or stomach acid from moving up > your airways or throat. > - Exercise often to make it easier to breathe and prevent weight gain that can > contribute to acid reflux and GERD. > - Eat at a slow pace and chew at least 20 times per bite for easier digestion. > - Try relaxation techniques, such as yoga or meditation, to gain control of your > breathing, strengthen your immune system, and prevent acid reflux. > > See a doctor as soon as possible if paroxysmal coughing fits last longer than a > week and becomes increasingly frequent or violent. > > Some accompanying symptoms may mean you have a serious infection or underlying > condition causing your coughing fits.
+Seek emergency medical help if you > experience any of the following: